maldoinc/wireup/docs/pages/quickstart.md

 })
 ```

-1. Even though there are dots that does in parameter names, that not imply any nested structure.
+1. Even though there are dots in parameter names, that not imply any nested structure.
 The parameter bag is a
    flat key-value store.

 **2. Register dependencies**